slange-dev/slange-dev/README.md

 ## About Me <img align="right" alt="Profile Hits" src="https://komarev.com/ghpvc/?username=slange-dev&style=flat-square">

+i am 40 years old and work as a second level windows administrator and support also ibm mainframe products, besides work I like to learn new technologies and programming languages.

+Over 20 years ago I started to be interested in Windows administration, and make my hobby to my job, the next step i started learned linux administration, followed from learning programming with php/mysql, Webhacking, IBM Mainframe, DevOps, and so on and on, all self taught.

 ## My skills
 # test: lower than

 ## :books:  Languages / Frameworks / Environments / Software / Tools i'm learning:

 <code><a href="https://kubernetes.io/"><img alt="Kubernetes" title="Kubernetes" src="https://github.com/slange-dev/slange-dev/blob/master/kubernetes.png?raw=true" height="42"></a></code>